chocolatey/choco-wiki/Installation.md

 ## Download + PowerShell Method

-You can also just download and unzip the chocolatey package (`.nupkg` is a fancy zip file):
+You can also just download and unzip the Chocolatey package (`.nupkg` is a fancy zip file):

  1. Download the [Chocolatey package](https://chocolatey.org/api/v2/package/chocolatey/).
  1. Unzip it using any application that supports `zip` format.